 Poverty in the Philippines: Causes, Constraints and Opportunities

 Poverty and inequality in the Philippines remains a challenge.
-In the past four decades, the proportion of households living below the official poverty line has declined slowly and unevenly and poverty reduction has been much slow.
+In the past four decades, the proportion of households living below the official poverty line has declined slowly and unevenly.

 Economic growth has gone through boom and bust cycles, and recent episodes of moderate economic expansion have had limited impact on the poor.
 Great inequality across income brackets, regions, and sectors, as well as unmanaged population growth, are considered some of the key factors constraining poverty reduction efforts.